 Parenting is one of the most popular areas of self-help.
 For many, parenting books are purchased while the child is still in utero.
-The last few decades have brought a lot of new discoveries about child development, child behavior, and the nature of the parent-child relationship, some of which have been extremely important.
+The past few decades have brought a lot of new discoveries about child development, child behavior, and the nature of the parent-child relationship, some of which have been extremely important.
 But the volume of information can be overwhelming.
-So we decided to focus on what parents shouldn't do.
+So we decided to focus on what parents shouldn’t do.

 We asked some of the best-known experts in the field what they see as some of the prime ways parents can mess up their kids.
-From child psychologists to child psychiatrists to child doctors, the experts gave us the low-down on what harms and helps kids.
-According to them, here are their top 12 things that you should avoid doing to help your child develop into a happy, confident, and well-rounded little person.
+From child psychologists to child psychiatrists to child doctors, the experts gave us the lowdown on what harms and helps kids.
+According to them, here are the top 12 things that you should avoid doing to help your child develop into a happy, confident, and well-rounded little person.

 1. THREATEN TO LEAVE YOUR KIDS BEHIND

 We’ve all been there: It’s time to leave the park and your kids just won’t go.
 They run; they hide; they refuse.
 And you become more and more frustrated and angry.
 It’s tempting to take this tack when your kids just won’t get on board with what you’re trying to do (especially if they’re throwing a full-fledged tantrum), but the threat of abandonment—it doesn’t matter whether you would never act on it—is deeply damaging to children.